Photographs entered into all categories must comply with our rules on manipulation.

 that the processed colors diverge from the original colors.

-(ii) Changes in density, contrast, color and/or saturation levels that significantly alter content by obscuring or eliminating information in the photograph are not permitted.
+(ii) Changes in luminosity, density, contrast, color and/or saturation levels that significantly alter content by obscuring or eliminating information in the photograph are not permitted.
 The jury determines which changes are significant, following the video guidance below on what counts as manipulation.

 See below for details on what is, or is not, acceptable.